tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

   entry, containing the minimum TTL value across the CNAMEs.

 * o: The owner name of the DNS record MAY be included.
-  This this parameter is specified, its value MUST be an sf-string whose value is the owner name of the record.
+  If this parameter is specified, its value MUST be an sf-string whose value is the owner name of the record.